 - Industry-leading Vibram Megagrip outsoles make this sneaker a sure win

 - It features the brand’s Hyperlock synthetic heel counter for a secure fit

 - Merrell’s Poron Vive midsole cushioning is also provided to give the wearer added power with every step

 - Some customers have said they wore out quickly and wished they lasted longer

 A shoe built for intense workouts, the Nike Renew Fusion features a foam midsole to cushion for the impact from high-paced activities and a midfoot cage to lock your foot in place.

-Under Armour Commit TR EX
+Under Armour UA Charged Commit 2

 Nike Renew Retaliation TR

 Made for people who incorporate lots of running in their high-intensity workouts, the Nike Renew Retaliation TR is executed with abrasion-resistant mesh on the upper and resilient and stable Renew cushioning in the midsole.

 - If you run a lot during your workouts, this shoe is ideal for you